 Fair valu

-Quoted
+Quoted prices in active markets (Level 1) Significant observable inputs (Level 2) Significant unobservable inputs (Level 3) Total

+HK\$'000 HK\$'000 HK\$'000 HK\$'000

+Debt investments at fair value through other comprehensive

+income - Bills receivable 706 706

+As at 31 December 2022

+Fair val ue measuremen t using

-prices Significant Significant
+Quoted Significant Significant

-in active observable unobservable
+prices in observable unobservable

-markets inputs inputs
+active markets inputs inputs

 (Level 1) (Level 2) (Level 3) Total

 HK\$'000 HK\$'000 HK\$'000 HK\$'000

-Debt investments at fair value through other comprehensive income -

-Trade and bills receivable - 95,818 - 95,818

-During the year ended 31 December 2022, there were no transfers of fair value measurements between Level 1 and Level 2 and no transfers into or out of Level 3 for both financial assets and financial liabilities (2021: Nil).
+During the year ended 31 December 2023, there were no transfers of fair value measurements between Level 1 and Level 2 and no transfers into or out of Level 3 for both financial assets and financial liabilities (2022: Nil).

-31. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES
+29. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES

-The Group's principal financial instruments comprise interest-bearing bank borrowings, loans from related parties, cash and bank balances.
+The Group's principal financial instruments comprise cash and bank balances and loans from and amounts due to related parties.
 The main purpose of these financial instruments is to raise finance for the Group's operations.
 The Group has various other financial assets and liabilities such as trade and bills receivables, trade payables, financial assets included in prepayments, deposits and other receivables, financial liabilities included in other payables and accruals and lease liabilities which arise directly from its operations.